MLB suspends Mariners outfielder Keon Broxton for inadvertently hitting an umpire with a batting glove

 Keon Broxton expected to receive a costly fine for getting ejected from Monday night’s 5-4 loss to the Yankees.

-It was an ejection he earned and accepted after angrily tossing his batter’s gloves over his shoulder and inadvertently grazing the face of home plate umpire Manny Gonzalez, who immediately tossed Broxton.
+It was an ejection he earned and accepted after angrily tossing his batter’s gloves over his shoulder and inadvertently grazing the face of home-plate umpire Manny Gonzalez, who immediately tossed Broxton.

 But he wasn’t expecting to be suspended for two games by Joe Torre, the chief baseball officer of Major League Baseball, who issued his punishment in a news release Tuesday afternoon.